Many or all companies we feature compensate us. Compensation and editorial

 Personal Loans

 If you’re searching for a quick cash advance, you’ve probably wondered whether the app or lender you’re using is legit.
-With scams becoming more sophisticated, it’s harder than ever to know who you can trust—especially when fraudsters are using social media and other platforms to seem credible.
+With scams getting more sophisticated—and even some real companies hiding costs in tips or subscriptions—it’s tough to know who to trust.

 One of the most common cash advance scams involves so-called “lenders” asking you to pay an application fee upfront before they approve the cash advance.